Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Introduction

 \unitlength 1.0mm \linethickness{0.4pt}

-These problems are very similar to the classical business of real algebraic geometry, coming back to the Hilbert's 16-th problem, on counting the components of the set of polynomials satisfying a different genericity condition: of having non-singular zero sets; see e.g. \cite{Pe}, \cite{Ro}, \cite{DK}, \cite{viro2}.
-Analogously to this theory, we call the connected components of the space of Morse polynomials the {\em rigid isotopy classes}.
-A close problem (on the classification of {\em strictly Morse} polynomials of a restricted degree up to a {\em topological equivalence}) was considered in \cite{AN}, where some estimates on the numbers of such classes of degree 4 polynomials were obtained.

-We describe a topological invariant of isotopy classes of (not necessarily strictly) Morse polynomial functions ${\mathbb R}^2 \to {\mathbb R}$ of a fixed degree, which in the case of degree 4 polynomials conjecturally separates all these classes up to the action of the group ${\mathbb Z}_2 \equiv \mbox{GL}(n, {\mathbb R}^2)/\mbox{SL}(n, {\mathbb R}^2) $ of reflections in ${\mathbb R}^2$.
-Then we calculate (using a computer) the complete list of possible values of this invariant and realize (by hands) all these values by concrete Morse polynomials.
-Many of the obtained examples are probably unexpected, so our invariant (and the method of its calculation) is an efficient source of such examples, which can be applied also in other situations, e.g. in the study of polynomials of higher degrees.
+The shapes of the caustics in the subspaces (\ref{d4}) are shown in two parts of Fig.~\ref{pyramid} (see \S I.3 in \cite{AVGZ} or \S II.2 in \cite{AGLV2}).
+In both cases the components of their complements are distinguished from each other by the {\em passport} invariant of the isotopy classes of the Morse functions, i.e. by the set of numbers of their minima, saddlepoints and maxima.
+For four components of the caustic complements of polynomials of type $D_4^+$ (see Fig.~\ref{pyramid} left), the passports are equal to $(1, 2, 1)$, $(1, 1, 0)$, $(0, 1, 1),$ and $(0, 0,0)$; for three components of such complements of type $D_4^-$, they are equal to $(1, 3, 0)$, $(0, 3, 1),$ and $(0, 2, 0)$.

-The non-degenerate principal homogeneous parts of polynomials of degree 4 have four different types $X_9^+, X_9^-, X_9^1$ and $X_9^2$ consisting of positive $(X_9^+)$ or negative ($X_9^-$) quartic forms, or vanishing on two $(X_9^1)$ or four $(X_9^2)$ distinct real lines.
-Each of these types is fibered into a 1-parametric family of orbits of the obvious $\mbox{GL}(2, {\mathbb R}^2$)-action; these orbits are characterized by the cross-ratio of four complex lines of zero sets of these principal parts in ${\mathbb C}^2$.
-The cases $X_9^+$ and $X_9^-$ can be reduced to one another by the multiplication by $-1$, therefore we will consider only the first of them.
-We will demonstrate 13 different isotopy classes of Morse functions with principal part of type $X_9^+$, 29 of type $X_9^1$, and 16 of type $X_9^2$.
-We also formulate conjectures on the enumeration of isotopy classes of strictly Morse polynomials of degree 4, see \S \ref{stric}.
+Non-discriminantal principal homogeneous parts of real polynomials of degree four have four different types called $X_9^+, X_9^-, X_9^1,$ and $X_9^2$: positive $(X_9^+)$ or negative ($X_9^-$) quartic forms, and polynomials vanishing on exactly two $(X_9^1)$ or four $(X_9^2)$ different real lines.
+Each of these types is fibered into a 1-parametric family of orbits of the obvious $\mbox{GL}(2, {\mathbb R})$-action.
+These orbits are characterized by the {\em $j$-invariant} (see e.g. \cite{Mukai}), which separates all $\mbox{GL}(2, {\mathbb C})$-orbits but sometimes takes equal values on different real orbits.
+The cases $X_9^+$ and $X_9^-$ can be reduced to each other by the multiplication by $-1$, therefore we will consider only the first of them.
+We will show 13 different isotopy classes of Morse functions with the principal part of type $X_9^+$, 29 classes of type $X_9^1$, and 16 classes of type $X_9^2$, and prove that these lists are complete.